polirritmico/lazy-local-patcher.nvim/README.md

 Here you could add your patches.
 Two considerations:

 1. Only **one file** per plugin.
-2. The name of the patch should match the repository name.
-(More precisely, the directory name inside the Lazy root folder). e.g.: `nvim-treesitter.patch`
+2. The name of the patch should match the repository name (more precisely, the directory name inside the Lazy root folder) and the file extension must be `.patch`. e.g.: `nvim-treesitter.patch`

 ### ⚙️ Configuration